 - Click to restart a failed migration job.
 As the migration job works in batches, it starts from the batch which failed.
 After the restart, it only ingests those files that were not ingested in Zoom before.

 Getting email notification about the migration job

 The Zoom user that starts the migration process may optionally also choose to receive notifications about the status of migration jobs.
 Follow the steps below to enable this:

-- In the Web Admin Console assign a valid email id to the user’s account that will start the migration process.
+- In the Web Management Console assign a valid email id to the user’s account that will start the migration process.

-- Define SMTP settings for you Zoom Server in Web Admin Console.
+- Define SMTP settings for your Zoom Server in Web Management Console.
 Check here for details.

 - Pull the settings on the Zoom Client machine where the migration will take place.
 Check here to know how to sync from your Zoom Server.

 - Once the sync up is complete, go to $HOME/.zm and confirm that smtpspec.properties file is present.
 Email notifications are now set.